 Although most business owners and other taxpayers cringe at the idea of having to defend their tax return in an IRS audit, there's usually little reason to worry.
-In its 2015 Data Book, the IRS reported that most audits (72.6 percent) were resolved via correspondence, rather than face-to-face meetings.
-The remaining 27.4 percent were conducted in the field (at the taxpayer's place of business or CPA's office) or at an IRS facility.
-While nearly 1.4 million tax returns were examined, that number represents a relatively small percentage (less than 1 percent) of the more than 150 million individual returns received and processed every year.
+In its 2015 Data Book, the IRS reported that 72.6% of audits were resolved via correspondence, rather than face-to-face meetings.
+The remaining 27.4% were conducted in the field (at the taxpayer's place of business or CPA's office) or at an IRS facility.
+While nearly 1.4 million tax returns were examined, that number represents less than 1% of the more than 150 million individual returns received and processed every year.

 Scott Berger, a CPA and principal at the Boca Raton, Florida, office of Kaufman Rossin, said the IRS is moving more toward correspondence audits, which can impact individual taxpayers, small businesses and sole proprietorships.
 With this type of audit, the taxpayer receives a notice from the IRS saying that the agency is examining a tax return and has questions about specific line items.
 The purpose of the notification is usually to request supporting documentation for the line items being questioned.

-Berger said one of the best ways to reduce your chances of being audited is to keep detailed records.
-This also helps ensure that if you are questioned by the IRS, you'll be able to substantiate deductions, income and other information.
-He recommended organizing bookkeeping systems to create a clear and accurate record of all transactions, as well as maintaining and preserving the source documents used for accounting and tax preparation.
+According to Berger, one of the best ways to reduce your chances of being audited is to keep detailed records.
+This ensures that if you are questioned by the IRS, you can substantiate deductions, income and other information.
+He recommended organizing bookkeeping systems to create a clear and accurate record of all transactions as well as maintaining and preserving the source documents used for accounting and tax preparation.

-"The other thing I would recommend that somebody do is hire a bookkeeper," Berger said.
+"The other thing I would recommend that somebody do is hire a bookkeeper," said Berger.
 "Look at what it's going to save you, not what it's going to cost you."

-What to do if you get an audit notice
+What to do if you receive an audit notice

 Berger also cautioned that IRS audit letters are always sent by postal mail, so phone calls or notifications sent via email are invariably scams.

 Martin Press, a tax attorney with Gunster law firm, agrees that clients should not represent themselves in tax audits.
-As soon as a small business owner receives an audit notice in the mail, they should immediately contact their CPA and provide him or her with a signed power-of-attorney form (#2848), he said.
+As soon as a small business owner receives an audit notice in the mail, they should immediately contact their CPA and provide him or her with a signed power of attorney form ( Form 2848), he said.
 This authorizes either a CPA, tax attorney or enrolled agent to contact the IRS and handle the audit, without the taxpayer needing to be present.
 He also said the audit examination should be held at the CPA's office and not the taxpayer's place of business.